BLADE: Block-Sparse Attention Meets Step Distillation for Efficient Video Generation: Method

 \textbf{Step 1: Efficient block importance estimation.} Conceptually, one could compute the full, dense attention matrix $P = \text{softmax}(QK^\top / \sqrt{d_k})$, partition it into blocks of size $b \times b$, and then apply max-pooling over each block.
 This would yield a downsampled importance matrix, $P_{\text{imp}}$, where each element signifies the importance of the corresponding block.
 A sparse mask could then be generated by applying a threshold to each row of $P_{\text{imp}}$, allowing each query block to focus only on the most salient key-value blocks.
 However, the initial computation of the full matrix $P$ makes this method impractical for achieving actual acceleration.

 To overcome this limitation, we propose an efficient online approximation.
 Instead of the full matrix, we sample $k$ representative tokens ($k < b$) from each block of $Q$ and $K$ to form smaller matrix, $Q_s$ and $K_s$.
 We then compute a much smaller, low-resolution attention map, $P_{\text{approx}}$, from these sampled tokens.
 The block importance matrix $P_{\text{imp}}$ is derived from this approximate map.
 This approach reduces the complexity of mask generation from $\mathcal{O}(N^2)$ to approximately $\mathcal{O}(N^2 \cdot (k/b)^2)$, where $N$ is the sequence length.
 This makes online mask generation feasible.
-Our theoretical results demonstrate the stability of this approximation with appropriate $k$ and $b$, showing that it yields masks that closely approximate vanilla selections based on the full attention map while significantly reducing computational cost.
-See the Appendix for detailed analysis and proofs \citep{oneill2023distributionorderstatisticssampling}.

 \textbf{Step 2.1: Sparse mask construction.} Once the block importance matrix $P_{\text{imp}}$ is obtained, we generate the final sparse attention mask based on a threshold-based masking strategy.
 Specifically, we sort each row of $P_{\text{imp}}$ in descending order and include the minimal number of key blocks such that their cumulative attention scores exceed a specified threshold (e.g., 90\%).
 This threshold-based dynamic pruning preserves the most salient attention paths while skipping less informative blocks, offering a flexible trade-off between accuracy and efficiency.